Consequence Alternative

 Strict Time Out

 I call this “strict” because I am applying power in an intentional framework to maximize the calming time and minimize the push-back.
 I remain the responsible one.
 This took me years of regular time-outing of violent children to learn these guides.
-After I figured out these five guides and had it work, I finally understood.
-From that day forward I never used a Strict Time Out again, for it had become clear that I would never have the need again.
+After I figured out these five guides and had it work, I finally got the message.
+From that day forward I never used a Strict Time Out again, It had become clear that I would never have the need to resort to it.

-I became someone who could be authentic, unworried about myself, and truly dedicated to this child I loved.
-I released myself from the box of applying power, which was my own kind of mental confinement.
+I grew up.
+I became someone who could be authentic, unworried about myself or feeling deficient in some way.
+I got to be dedicated to this person, this child I loved.
+I released myself from the pedestal of power, which was my own kind of confinement.
 That recognition enabled me to be more confident in myself and more honest with the children.

 The most important goal of this website, the Optimal Way to Manage Behavior, is learning to offer truthful, loving communication.